 Among other events, BANSHEE hosted and headlined on the Performance Stage at the GUINNESS FLEADH (an Irish Lollapollooza) in New York and San Francisco in 1998.
 The collective was the subject of a documentary film by Laura Metzger-Lynch, and was featured on Irish National television, BBC television and on radio programs in both the U.S. and Ireland.
 After the turn of the millennium, the Banshees scattered to different parts of the globe, from Singapore to Afghanistan, Ireland and Silicone Valley.
-Now working in Music, Contemporary Fiction, Fine Art, Indie Publishing, Film, Arts Administration, Contemporary Dance and more, BANSHEE’s collective live performances have been put on hold, but we collaborate on projects, and the virtual bond survives.
+Now working in Music, Contemporary Fiction, Fine Art, Indie Publishing, Film, Arts Administration and Contemporary Dance, BANSHEE’s collective live performances have been put on hold, but we collaborate on projects, and the virtual bond survives.
 Click on any of the linked names above in red to reach each BANSHEE’s current website.

 Click HERE to watch the documentary “BANSHEE” by Laura Metzgar-Lynch.